VictorZoo/LoD-Loc/README.md

     --experiment ${exp_dir}$/checkpoint-step=40000.ckpt
 ```

-For the proposed works, the checkpoints (.ckpt) can be found in Baidu DISK(coming soon).
+For the proposed works, the checkpoints (.ckpt) can be found in [ckpt](https://pan.baidu.com/s/1t7ClaEyYIe2ITPdJBnE2Aw?pwd=ms8d).
 To get the results of the paper, set the .ckpt in `./experiments/reproduce` run the following code:

 #### For UAVD4L-LoD: